ariley215/reading-notes/102-Markdown.md

 # Markdown

 It's a markup language used for formatting text documents.
 It's the most popular markup languauge in the world.

-Why do we use Markdown?
 It's universal.
-It can be used in all different
+It can be used in all different types of documents.
+I can also be read by many different applications and operating systems.

 ## Basic Syntax

-The Markdown elements outlined the orginal document.
+- The Markdown elements outlined the orginal document.

-Headings
+### Headings
-What symbol will create a heading in Markdown?
+- use a (#) to create a heading
-How many do you need to create the largest heading?
-How many do you need to create the smallest heading?
+- there are 6 levels of headings
+    - 1-most important (#)
+    - 6-least imoprtant (######)
-Text Style
+### Text Style
-When making text bold or italicized for emphasis, it is best practice to use which symbol?
+- **bold** text gets two asterisks on either side of text
+- *italicized* text gets one asterisk on either side of the text
-Links
+### Links
-How do you create a link with Markdown?
+- Use brackets, [] , for how you want text to appear.
+- The link goes inside of parenthese, (),
-Lists
+### Lists
-What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
+- Ordered lists have to start with 1. but can have any numbers after that.
+- Unordered lists(bullet points) can use +, -, or *.